Boulder Dash: 30th Anniversary Game Cover

 • “But just because microtransactions are disabled doesn't mean the game isn't still built around them!”

-The music in the game consists of a single, repetitive elevator-music remix of the classic Boulder Dash theme, which plays continuously across all game modes.
-Many players found it monotonous and grating, leading some to turn off the in-game music after a short period.
-Overall, the soundtrack fails to enhance the gaming experience and quickly becomes tiresome.
+The game's music consists of a single, repetitive elevator-music remix of the classic Boulder Dash theme, which plays continuously across all game modes.
+Many players found this track monotonous and tiresome, leading some to turn on their own music after a short period of play.
+Overall, the music is described as fitting for the genre but lacks variety and can become grating.

 • “The graphics are effective and stylized enough to avoid being ugly, and the music and sound is exactly what you would expect from this kind of game.”